Hydrogen Production Systems

 It is important to have more hydrogen refuelling stations, as hydrogen-powered vehicles are becoming more popular so that drivers can fill up their vehicles on long journeys, and not have to worry about there not being any along the way.

 Political Momentum for Hydrogen Use

 It is essential for the use of hydrogen to gain political momentum so that developments can be made and it can grow across the markets.
 It gained strong political momentum for the part it played in climate change reduction.
 Other countries have started to introduce hydrogen technologies, and many strategies were put in place to introduce them to more.

 This includes a Hydrogen Initiative launch in Canada which explained how using hydrogen technologies can ensure a clean energy transition, globally.
 There have been several of these in Japan and the United States, and it has continued to grow worldwide.

-During 2019, the main goal was to reach 10 million hydrogen vehicles 10,000 hydrogen refuelling stations by 2030.
-All of this advertising and initiatives helped spread the word about hydrogen use and technologies when Japan and the United States partnered up.
+In 2019, the main goal was to reach 10 million hydrogen vehicles and 10,000 hydrogen refuelling stations by 2030.
+All of these advertising and initiatives helped spread the word about hydrogen use and technologies when Japan and the United States partnered up.
 It was then expanded to Korea, Canada, Netherlands, France, and even to the South Australian Government.

 Over the years waste has been a problem.